 Because we are well travelled and because Australians come from countries all around the world, we have staff who can speak these other languages:

-Our Academic Manager, and your teachers will help you with questions about your learning and classes.
+Our Academic Manager and your teachers will help you with questions about your learning and classes.
 If you want to change classes please speak to your teacher first and then, if necessary, to our Academic Manager in Room 205.

 If you want to change shift (morning/evening) please see a Student Services Officer.
-There is an $80 administration fee for this.

 The staff at Mercury are proud to serve you.
 We look forward to introducing you to our other students.